Yusuf-M-Mirza/Project-2/README.md

 ## Executive Summary
 ### Overview of Findings

+- Burnout is highest amongst Remote workers.
+Lowest amongst Onsite workers.
+- Mental Illness is highest amongst Onsite workers.
+Equal amongst Remote and Hybrid workers.
+- Physical Illness is not a strong predictor of burnout.
+- Demographic variables (age, salary, hours per week) have little change in the outcome of the presence of mental and physical health issues.
+- Regional work culture shapes mental health problems.

 ### Burnout

 - **Burnout is a widely used metric for ranking employee satisfaction** based on a number of factors such as: workload, organisational culture, management practices and work-life balance, to name a few.